General Affairs Council configuration (GAC)

 It is responsible for a number of cross-cutting policy areas, which include EU enlargement and accession negotiations, the adoption of the multiannual financial framework (the EU's 7 year budget plan), cohesion policy, matters relating to the EU's institutional set-up and any dossier entrusted to it by the European Council.

-Priorities of the General Affairs Council during the Slovak presidency
+Priorities of the General Affairs Council during the Maltese presidency

-The Council will monitor the implementation of the new interinstitutional agreement on better law-making.
-It will also focus on the mid-term review of the multiannual financial framework 2014-2020.
+The Council will continue the work on the implementation of the interinstitutional agreement on better law-making.